aryanrtm/Deadguez/README.md

 Copyright
 =
-Deadguez is made with ❤️ by Arya Narotama - Anon Cyber Team - 2020
+Deadguez is made with ❤️ by Arya Narotama - 2020